This post may contain affiliate links. Please see my disclosure policy for more details.

 Cost: from $80 per Room

-Motels always excite me as we don’t have them in the UK, and they remind me of American films where people are on the run!
-They’re pretty common in Australia too, and I stayed at one in Eden on the solo trip I mentioned above.
+Motels always excite me, as they don’t have them in the UK, and they remind me of American films where people are on the run!
+They’re pretty common in Australia.

 Cost: From $90 per Room

-Whatever your budget, you should find some type of cheap accommodation in Australia to suit your needs.
+Whatever your budget, you should find a type of Australia accommodation to suit your needs.
 Hopefully this blog post will open up some options you’ve never thought of before!

 Do book accommodation in advance, particularly in peak season.
 The last thing you want on your trip is to be trawling the streets for hours carrying your backpack or sleeping in the car.
 I’ve done both of those things; it wasn’t pleasant!